Joel Bergvall

+Joel Bergvall is currently the Head of Film & Television for Down Home, a Nashville-based media, entertainment and marketing company founded in partnership between Tim McGraw and Shareability, with investment and a first look deal with Skydance.

-Joel Bergvall is the Swedish-born Academy Award nominated filmmaker behind some of the biggest brand stories of the past decades.
-With a unique blend of Hollywood and brand experience, Bergvall is known for the short film Victor (1999), the thriller Den osynlige (2002, remade as The Invisible in 2007) and screenplay adaption of Tunnels, the British novel series by Roderick Gordon and Brian Williams, as well as some of the biggest and most shareable branded content short films of the past decade, including several featuring celebrities like Sylvester Stallone, Cristiano Ronaldo, Tim McGraw, Dua Lipa, John Cena, Ed Sheeran and many more.
+Bergvall is the Academy Award nominated filmmaker behind some of the biggest brand stories of the past decades.
+With a unique blend of Hollywood and brand experience, Bergvall is known for the short film Victor (1999), the thriller Den osynlige (2002, remade as The Invisible in 2007) and screenplay adaption of Tunnels, the British novel series by Roderick Gordon and Brian Williams, as well as some of the biggest and most shareable branded content short films of the past decade, working with brands like Google, AT&T, Ford, MARS, Intuit, and many more, as well as celebrities like Sylvester Stallone, Cristiano Ronaldo, Dua Lipa, John Cena, Ed Sheeran and many more.